ruffk/ZwiftActivityMonitor/index.md

 The readme file contains detailed information on each view and feature.

+**Note: The Pro release installs side-by-side with the original ZAM.
+Current users will need to set your network and configure your user profile.**

 ### Please join the Zwift Activity Monitor Users FB group to keep in touch with us and other ZAM users!